The Truth About Cholesterol

 Vitamin C is necessary for the production of collagen and elastin, which keep our arteries, bones, teeth, cartilage, and other tissues strong.
 Lack of vitamin C results in weakened arteries and bleeding into the tissue spaces.

 Under survival pressure, according to Rath and Pauling, nature developed and selected for survival a way to protect us from early death due to weakened artery walls.
-This was to thicken our arteries using an adhesive repair protein called apo(a) made in our liver.
-Apo(a) and it's carrier vehicle in our bloodstream, lipoprotein(a) [Lp(a)], are stronger risk factors for cardiovascular disease than LDL which, if not associated with Lp(a), is only a weak risk factor.
+This was to thicken our arteries using an adhesive repair protein called apoB made in our liver that is then attached to the VLDL particle.
+The VLDL transport protein contains cholesterol and triglicerides amongst other things which are delivered to different cells in the body.
+During this delivery the VLDL carrier is converted to ILDL, then to LDL and then to a much smaller Lp(a) carrier.

-Rath and Pauling suggest that in killing us by apo(a) induced artery thickening, nature infers on us a survival advantage.
-For survival of the species, it is better to die from a heart attack after we have reproduced, that to die from weakened arteries before we have had a chance to reproduce.
-Cholesterol and triglycerides play a part in making platelets more sticky, which makes a clot blocking a narrowed artery more likely.
+Rath and Pauling suggest that in killing us by apoB induced artery thickening, nature infers on us a survival advantage.
+For survival of the species, it is better to die from a heart attack after we have reproduced, than to die from weakened arteries before we have had a chance to reproduce.

 Reversing the damage.

-When vitamin C ascorbate levels in our blood increases and thus keeps the connective tissue in our arteries strong, apo(a) levels decrease, because less repair protein is necessary.
-Thus lack of antioxidants (vitamin C) leads to poor control of the free radicals normally produced by oxidation and other processes in our tissues, or produced by pollution, drugs, pesticides, and synthetics from outside.
-These free radicals speed oxidation of cholesterol and triglycerides.
-Free radicals, oxidized cholesterol, and oxidized triglycerides can damage arteries, especially ones that are weakened by deficient vitamin C.
+When vitamin C ascorbate levels in our blood increases, this keeps the connective tissue in our arteries strong.
+ApoB levels then decrease because less repair protein is necessary.
+Low levels of antioxidants (vitamin C) lead to poor control of the free radicals that are normally produced in our cardiovascular system.
+Oxidization is also caused by affects of toxins in our food, drugs, pesticides, and chemicals that we are exposed to from the outside.
+Free radicals speed oxidation of cholesterol and triglycerides.
+Free radicals, oxidized cholesterol, and oxidized triglycerides can cause damage to arteries, especially ones that are weakened by deficient vitamin C.

 Exerpt from 'Fats that Heal, Fats that Kill' by Udo Erasmus.